hermannm/hermannm.dev/content/projects/analysis.md

 internship there, Ignite's CTO suggested to me a possible thesis one could write about the Ignite platform.
-You see, Ignite uses [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/elasticsearch-intro.html) to enable complex data analyses by their customers.
+You see, Ignite uses [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/8.10/elasticsearch-intro.html) to enable complex data analysis for their customers.
 This works well, but they've had issues when it comes to the performance of updating data, stale reads, memory use and more.
 It would be interesting to study the analytical database landscape, to see if other databases with different tradeoffs might be better suited for the type of platform that Ignite has built.
 Thus, my thesis was born: